met4citizen/Hypergraph/README.md

 ## Notes

 During the rewriting process there are often several overlapping matches for the left-hand side part of the rule.
-In these case *event ordering* setting is used to decide which of the overlapping matches are replaced and which are ignored.
+In these cases *event ordering* setting is used to decide which of the overlapping matches are replaced and which are skipped.
 In physical reality all such matches would be replaced giving rise to quantum mechanics.
-This also means that the simulator shows only one possible *classical* evolution of the hypergraph.
+This means that the simulator shows only one possible *classical* evolution of the hypergraph.